janneleppanen/advent-of-code-2020/readme.md

-# My Advent of Code 2020 entries
+# Advent of Code 2020

 ## Running a task